One United Nations Plaza: August 1972

-By this time, the large $300-million plan was scrapped for a leaner, one-building model.
+By this time, the $300-million plan was scrapped for a leaner, one-building model.
 The UNDC who announced the start of the first phase of the project expected that the $30‐million building would be opened by the spring of 1975.
 The 38‐story skyscraper included a hotel with 280 rooms, an enclosed rooftop tennis court, a 40‐foot pool, sauna, lounges, and a restaurant and meeting rooms for diplomats.
 The second floor would be taken up by a visitors center for the 2 million visitors annually who come to the United Nations.
 The street floor would have space for stores and a coffee shop, and open to visitors.
 A skyscraper to be constructed overlooking the United Nations will allow tenants to work. confer, live, eat shop, and swim without stepping outside the premises.
 Plans called for the construction of an enclosed bridge or crosswalk spanning First Avenue, which would connect the new building on the west side of the avenue with the United Nations property on the east side.
 The bridge was planned partly for convenience but mainly for a security feature.